classicemmaeasy/Production_Stage-Predictive_Model_using_MLOps/README.md

 The pipeline workflow are :

-- ✅ Model Training
-- ✅ Building the Model
+- ✅ Building and Training the Model using Random Forest Classifier ensemble method
 - ✅ API Deployment with FastAPI and a webpage for users to interact with the model. ( FastAPI enables multiple users concurently).
 - ✅ Dockerization (packaging it into docker which takes my ML model with FastAPI + dependencies → packages them into a container image.)